Audemars Piguet Royal Oak Offshore Diver Chronograph

 The Royal Oak Offshore Diver Chronograph's Mega Tapisserie pattern

-The preview is dedicated to the new version of the Royal Oak Diver that, in 2016, will become a chronograph crafted in different coloured versions, three of which are so unique that they probably represent an even bigger leap than that taken by the brand a few years ago when they launched some limited series based on the Chrono Offshore model (like, for instance, the Montoya and its version dedicated to Shaquille O'Neal or the more recent Offshore Volcano .)
-The Audemars Piguet Royal Oak Offshore Diver Chronograph is a two-counter-chrono that has been specifically designed and crafted in four different colour variations and that the manufacturer will retail exclusively at their boutique shops across the world.
+The Audemars Piguet Royal Oak Offshore Diver was launched two years ago as a chronograph crafted in four different coloured versions, three of which are so unique that they probably represent an even bigger leap than that taken by the brand a few years ago when they launched some limited series based on the Chrono Offshore model (like, for instance, the Montoya and its version dedicated to Shaquille O'Neal or the Royal Oak Offshore Volcano).
+The Audemars Piguet Royal Oak Offshore Diver Chronograph is a two-register-chrono that the manufacturer retails exclusively through their boutiques across the world.

 The Mega Tapisserie pattern present on the dial, possibly the least visible example of this type of decoration on a Royal Oak watch, has been created in blue, green, orange or yellow colour.
-The four different hues match the colour of the watch's rubber band with its big buckle and with the measuring scale raging from 60 to 15 minutes that has been crafted in the very same colour and then filled with luminescent material.
-The two counters, on the right hand side is the continuous seconds counter while on the left hand side is the 30-chrono-minute conuter, totally clash with each other in every version of this timepiece, except for the blue-dial-version that happens to be my favourite one at first sight.
+The four different hues match the colour of the watch's rubber band with its big buckle and with the diving scale raging from 60 to 15 minutes that has been crafted in the very same colour and then filled with luminescent material.
+The two counters, on the right hand side is the continuous seconds counter while on the left hand side is the 30-chrono-minute conuter, stand out against the dial in every version of this timepiece, except for the blue-dial-version that is the most understated at first sight.